marcelofscr/proyecto-1-algoritmos/README.md

 Introduction

-TEC-Requerimientos is a computer solucion focus on people who are in charge of an IT deparment, in order to the equiment control easer, faster and quicker.
+TEC-Requerimientos is a computer solucion focus on people who are in charge of an IT deparment, in order to make the equiment control easer, faster and quicker.

 Software Requirements specificartions